evandor/skysail-wiki/services/user-management.md

 # Overview

-The central user management interface \(including authentication and authorization\) is the "UserManagementProvider", which provides access to an AuthenticationService, an AuthorizationService and a UserManagementRepository.
+The central user management interface \(including authentication and authorization\) is the "UserManagementProvider", which provides access to an _AuthenticationService_, an _AuthorizationService _and a _UserManagementRepository_.

 ![](/assets/um.png)